 - Revised Pay As You Earn

-When monthly budgets are tight, income based repayments are favorable.
-The offer lower payment options that will adjust up or down as incomes fluctuate.
+When monthly budgets are tight, income-based repayments are favorable.
+They offer lower payment options that will adjust up or down as incomes fluctuate.
 Nevertheless any payment made under any of these methods qualify for loan forgiveness.

-Technically the Standard Repayment is considered to be part of the program.
+Technically the default Standard 10 year Repayment method is considered to be part of both loan forgiveness programs.
 However with this repayment method you are required to repay the entire loan over 120 months, which is when you would then qualify for PSLF if you decided to use the income-driven repayment methods.
 Income-driven repayments are ways more budget friendly, and will save you serious coin in the long run.
-If you qualify for Public Service Forgiveness, it really is at your advantage to manage your income to keep payments down and more dollars in your pocket.
+If you qualify for the Public Service Loan Forgiveness program, it really is at your advantage to manage your income to keep loan payments down and more dollars saved in your pocket.

 Simply put, negative amortization is bad.
-And.. by bad I mean really ugly.
-It means that your repayment is often less than than the interest accruing on your loan.
+And by bad I mean really ugly.
+It means that your monthly loan payment is often less than than the interest accruing on your loan.
 You can see how it works in the example below.
 No doubt you have heard the complaints of people paying their student loans back for 10 years and the balances haven’t dropped.
 Negative amortization is the reason behind the mess.

 For others, using the Federal Student Loan Forgiveness program, it can be a big deal, because of the tax implications at the end of the term.
 At this point we find people complaining about the scam they call the student loan system.
-And to a point… they are right.
+And to a point they are right.
 Why is it you make payments for 20-25 years, only to have to pay tax on the balance?
 It truly sounds like a bum deal, and it is!
 But as they say, “You can’t have your cake and eat it too”.

-Direct or direct consolidated student loans are the only loans that qualify for the Public Service Forgiveness.
-Private Loans DO NOT Count.
-You can consolidate other types of federal student loans — Federal Family Education Loan loans (FFEL) or Perkins loans — to make them PSLF-eligible.
+Direct or direct consolidated student loans are the only loans that qualify for the Public Service Loan Forgiveness.
+Private Loans DO NOT count.
+You can consolidate other types of federal student loans, for example — Federal Family Education Loan loans (FFEL) or Perkins loans — to make them PSLF-eligible.
 If you need to consolidate your loans to qualify, you will want to do it ASAP.
 Consolidating the loans erases any qualifying payments, and starts the clock over on the 120 payments required.

 You must make 10 years of qualifying payments for Public Service Loan Forgiveness

-You must make 10 years or 120 months of payments for the Public Service program.
-You also must be working for a qualified non profit or government agency while making these payments.
+You must make 10 years or 120 months of payments for the Public Service Loan Forgiveness program.
+You also must be working for a qualified non-profit or government agency while making these payments.
 They do not have to be consecutive.
 This means you can pause and go into forbearance, or even change jobs.
 Loan forebearace allows borrowers to temporarily stop or reduce their monthly payments.